lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

-The exact date and location will be chosen so as to maximise possible participation and adequacy of the hosting organisation [^1].
+The exact date and location will be chosen so as to maximise possible participation and adequacy of the hosting organisation.
 Software Carpentry has already organised several instructor training courses, and has accumulated substantial experience ([1](http://software-carpentry.org/blog/2015/09/rebooting-instructor-training.html),